Luang Phor Djua Piyasilo of Wat Klang Bang Keow: Biography and Thai Amulets

 Biography of the Most Venerable Luang Phor Djua Piyasillo from Wat Klang Bang Keow

-From a humble farming family, Luang Phor Djua spent his childhood helping his parents in the rice fields after receiving a traditional primary education at a local temple.
-Early on, he was drawn to spirituality and developed a deep faith in the teachings of the Buddha.
+Born into a humble farming family, Luang Phor Djua spent his childhood helping his parents in the rice fields after receiving a traditional primary education in a local temple.
+Early on, drawn to spirituality, he developed a deep faith in the teachings of the Buddha.

 At the age of 26, he entered monastic life at Wat Klang Bang Keow, an ancient temple founded during the Ayutthaya period and renowned for its esoteric lineages.